 Yet the estuary remains a working habitat, too.
 Exe mussels are cultivated in the estuary, just in front of Lympstone Manor; scallops are picked by hand from the Lyme Bay sea bed by scuba divers; the Compass Rose, a day-fishing boat, works out of Lympstone village; and commercial trawlers still land a varied catch at Exmouth docks throughout the year.

-Exeter, Devon’s capital, lies 7 miles north of Lympstone Manor on the Exe river.
-It is a vibrant and lively cathedral city that is attractive and steeped ing history, pre-dating the arrival of the Romans in AD 50.
+Exeter, the capital of this beautiful county, lies 7 miles north of Lympstone Manor on the Exe river.
+It is a vibrant and lively cathedral city that is attractive and steeped in history, pre-dating the arrival of the Romans in AD 50.
 The imposing Roman and medieval city wall is still intact in many places and archaeologists have uncovered much of interest from the distant past.
-The gothic cathedral dates from the 11th century, while there are still lovely, half-timbered Tudor buildings that somehow survived the bombings of World War II.
-Above all, Exeter is a city for today, with a varied cultural scene, good places to eat and drink, independent shops (explore Fore Street), and a lively quayside area.
-It is also the home of the Exeter Chiefs who play their matches at Sandy Park.
-For more information see www.visitexeter.com
+The gothic cathedral dates from the 11th century and there are lovely, half-timbered Tudor buildings which somehow survived the bombings of the Second World War.

 However, despite its historic features, Exeter is truly a city for today.
 It has a varied cultural scene, good places to eat and drink, national stores (visit Princesshay), independent shops (explore Fore Street), and a lively quayside area which is home to many pubs and bars.
 It is also the home of the Exeter Chiefs who play their matches at Sandy Park and Exeter City F.C. who play at St James Park.

 Exeter is easily accessible by either catching a train from Lympstone Village or via a taxi which can be arranged for you at reception.